Color Sensor#

 Color found an object?#

-The Color found an object block returns a Boolean indicating whether the Color Sensor has detected any object.
+The Color found an object?
+Boolean block reports whether the Color Sensor has detected any object.

 • True — The Color Sensor has detected an object.